jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/030-single-position.md

 %}

 See {% include chapter-link.html slug="caged" %} for more about triad chord shapes.

+## Intervals between strings

+The differences in pitch between the strings on a guitar are carefully chosen to be some of the most fundamental sounds in music.
+Differences in pitch are called "intervals".

+The interval between a string and its neighbor to the left (except 2-3) is called a "perfect fifth".
+It's the most common musical sound in the world (partly because it is the dominant harmonic in the "overtone series", [see glossary](glossary.html)).

+The interval between the 3rd and 2nd string is called a "major third".
+It's arguably the most important sound in Western harmony.
+Between them,
+the root, major third,
+and perfect fifth intervals compose a major chord.
+Lowering the major third by one fret turns it into a minor chord.

 For more information about playing in a single position, see {% include chapter-link.html slug="major-harmony" %}.